Native to China, the Peacock Spikemoss is named for its stunning iridescent blue shades.

 If you’re popping it in a terrarium, however – since this plant is so moisture loving – you’ll need to make sure you don’t swamp your other plants with water.

 To balance this, use a high-quality base (like coco coir) and choose substrate supplements that boost drainage and retain moisture.

 Remember to add a natural fertilizer like earthworm castings, and you’re good to go.

 Temperature & Humidity

-This tropical plant will definitely appreciate as much humidity as you can give it, but it’s actually surprisingly hardy and can tolerate a range of temperatures (so it’ll be comfortable in the home too).
+While it will appreciate as much warmth and humidity as you can give it, it’s actually surprisingly hardy and can tolerate a range of temperatures (so it’ll be comfortable in the home too).

 Varieties & Similar Plants

-That being said, if like me you can’t resist a shiny blue plant, there are other notable iridescent terrarium plants such as the blue oil fern (Microsorum thailandicum) and the peacock begonia (Begonia pavonina).
+That being said, if like me you can’t resist a shiny blue plant, there are other notable iridescent terrarium plants such as the Blue Oil Fern (Microsorum thailandicum) and the Peacock Begonia (Begonia pavonina).

 Or, for more Selaginella species of note, check out Selaginella kraussiana (Golden Clubmoss).